yeppog/tp/docs/DeveloperGuide.md

 1. User requests add a person.

-2. TaskMaster2103 shows a list of updated tasks.
+2. TaskMaster2103 shows a list of updated persons.

    Use case ends.